maxtoroq/maxtoroq.github.io/XCST/docs/overview.md

 Taking advantage of ASP.NET's extensible build infrastructure, you can use XCST for web application development.
 The framework takes care of code generation and compilation at run-time.
 Compiled packages inherit a base class that provide access to HTTP objects, with properties like `Request`, `Response`, `Context`, `Session`, etc.

-Additionally, you can use a set of extension instructions know as *the application extension*.
+Additionally, you can use a set of extension instructions known as *the application extension*.
 These are based on the HTML helpers from ASP.NET MVC, and can greatly simplify the development of web forms.